apprenda/kubernetes.github.io/docs/getting-started-guides/windows/README.md

 ### kube-proxy

-Run the following in a powershell admin window (Run as administrator)
+Run the following in a PowerShell window with administrative privileges.
+Be aware that if the node reboots or the process exits, you will have to rerun the commands below to restart the kube-proxy.

-1. Set environment variable *INTERFACE_TO_ADD_SERVICE_IP* value to a node only network interface, interface created when docker is installed should work
+1. Set environment variable *INTERFACE_TO_ADD_SERVICE_IP* value to a node only network interface.
+The interface created when docker is installed should work
 `$env:INTERFACE_TO_ADD_SERVICE_IP = "vEthernet (HNS Internal NIC)"`

 2. Run *kube-proxy* executable using the below command